Catastrophic Injury Attorneys

-No matter where you live or work in Maine, sudden events that cause catastrophic injuries can happen to anyone at any anytime.
 Catastrophic injuries often cause permanent damage and substantially life altering disability.
 While catastrophic injuries can improve over time with proper treatment and care, the cost of such care can quickly become staggering.
-The Maine personal injury lawyers at Briggs & Wholey understand the need to obtain quality health care and financial support while treating lifelong injuries under these circumstances.
+At Briggs & Wholey we understand the need to obtain quality health care, replace income and find other financial support while treating lifelong injuries caused through no fault of your own.

 - Spinal cord injury that results in partial or total paralysis

 - Traumatic brain injury with the loss of body functions and memory